 I have seen many people who are down on their luck but they are happy and hopeful believing that things will get better.
 Which brings us back to religion; because many of those same people are very religious and believe in God, so does religion play a part in having hope?

 If so, does that mean atheists cannot have hope?
 Are there no atheists out there that have hope?
 Of course, they are and they do.
 However, it is an interesting question to ask.

-The rationale in figuring out why and how people tend to be hopeful while others are not cannot be determined by any one thing.
+The rationale for figuring out why and how people tend to be hopeful while others are not cannot be determined by any one thing.
 Not by religion, race, and money, but instead the individual themselves.
-The way a person was raised, the environment the lived in, where they lived, what happens in their daily lives are just some of things that will determine what hope means to them.
+The way a person was raised, the environment the lived in, where they lived, what happens in their daily lives are just some of the things that will determine what hope means to them.

 That is all for now, keep believing in yourself because if you don’t no else may.